 }

-For iOS using Flutter 3.0 or older: increase the deployment target in XCode to iOS 12 and, under Architectures, replace ${ARCHS_STANDARD} with arm64 (or $ARCHS_STANDARD_64_BIT).
+For iOS using Flutter 3.0 or older: increase the deployment target in Xcode to iOS 12 and, under Architectures, replace ${ARCHS_STANDARD} with arm64 (or $ARCHS_STANDARD_64_BIT).

 # Or when using ObjectBox Sync instead run: